wandb/docs/docs/guides/data-vis/intro.md

 ## What are W&B Tables?

-A W&B Table (`wandb.Table`) is a two dimensional grid of data where each column has a single type of data—think of this as a more powerful DataFrame.
+A W&B Table (`wandb.Table`) is a two dimensional grid of data where each column has a single type of data—think of this as a more powerful Pandas DataFrame.
 Tables support primitive and numeric types, as well as nested lists, dictionaries, and rich media types.
 Log a Table to W&B, then query, compare, and analyze results in the UI.

-Tables are great for storing, understanding, and sharing any form of data critical to your ML workflow—from datasets to model predictions and everything in between.

-## Why use Tables?

 ### View your data